openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 Receiver Type
 =============

-A *receiver type* is a type of *receiver parameter* in functions, function types and lamdbas with receiver.

-A *receiver type* may be an interface type, a class type, an array type or a type parameter, otherwise a :index:`compile-time error` occurs.
+A *receiver type* is the type of the *receiver parameter* in a function, function type, and lamdba with receiver.
+A *receiver type* may be an interface type, a class type, an array type, or a type parameter.
+Otherwise, a :index:`compile-time error` occurs.

-Using an array type as receiever type is illustrated by the example below:
+The example below represents the use of an array type as receiever type:

 .. code-block:: typescript
    :linenos: